 In the above example, there is a lack of consistency in style, wrongly using almost all styles (outline, glyph, flat).
-This makes the icon set unmemorable and hard to use on a project where consistency is essential.
+This makes the icon pack unmemorable and hard to use on a project where consistency is essential.

 In the above example, you can see a consistent design style which makes the icons original and memorable.

 All the icons above contain a discontinued line detail that makes them be consistent with each other.
-If only some of them had that line detail and others didn't, then the set would be inconsistent.
+If only some of them had that line detail and others didn't, then the pack would be inconsistent.

 When it comes to illustrations, all the criteria that are valid for icons (as mentioned above) are equally valid for illustrations.

 We highly recommend creating a large number of matching illustrations on different topics and placing them in large illustration families.
 These illustration families have a great commercial value and will attract many customers.